alexandrubau/ansible-mysql/readme.md

 ## MySQL role

 Some description for MySQL role would be nice.
 Any volunteers?
-We use MariaDb.

 ### Parameters